 Before choosing any diamond shape, first and foremost, you must consider the shape itself and whether or not it appeals to you.
 Marquise-cut diamonds have a unique look — an elongated ellipse with pointed ends.
 If that's not right for your style, there are still plenty of other diamond shapes you can pick.

-Think about the style and type of ring you’d like.
+Think about the style and type of ring you'd like.
 A marquise looks great in intricate vintage styles and halo settings but can also work as an eye-catching solitaire.
-Marquise-shape diamonds are also great for trendy East-West settings and double band rings.
+Marquise-shaped diamonds are also great for trendy East-West settings and double band rings.

 Images © James Allen.
 Used with permission.